IOM calls for action to address overburdened emergency care system

 An Institute of Medicine committee today recommended action to address the

-challenge of increased demand and inadequate capacity in the nations
+challenge of increased demand and inadequate capacity in the nation’s

 emergency care system, calling the current system overburdened, under-funded